jkaho/employee-tracker/README.md

 ## Installation

-1. Clone this repository onto your local computer.
+1. Clone this repository onto your local computer
-2. Using the MySQL server, run the 'schema.sql' file to create the application database.
+2. Using the MySQL server, run the 'schema.sql' file to create the application database
-3. (Optional) For testing purposes, run the 'seed.sql' file to pre-populate the database.
+3. (Optional) For testing purposes, run the 'seed.sql' file to pre-populate the database
-4. In the command line, navigate to the cloned repository (the 'employee-tracker' directory).
+4. In the command line, navigate to the cloned repository (the 'employee-tracker' directory)
 5. Install the required dependencies by running the command: **npm install**

 ## Video Walkthrough